caiks/TBOT02/README.md

 ```
 Both `data009` and `model026` have been copied over to the [TBOT02 workspace repository](https://github.com/caiks/TBOT02_ws).

-Now let us consider how we might be able to *induce* a *model* with a similar *likelihood* dynamically, i.e. with *events* streaming in in real time.
+Now let us consider how we might be able to *induce* a *model* with a similar *likelihood* dynamically, i.e. with a stream of incoming *events* in real time.
 This is the functionality which is implemented in the `AlignmentActive` repository.

-The accumulated *history* of a dynamic system would eventually use impracticable amounts of memory so we will only be able to keep a fixed maximum *size* of past *events*.
+The accumulated *history* of a dynamic system would eventually use impracticable amounts of memory, so we will only be able to keep a fixed maximum *size* of past *events*.
 A new *event* will be appended to the past *history* in sequence until the maximum *size* is reached.
 After that the new *event* will overwrite the oldest *event* using clock arithmetic.

 In order to minimise the computation required to *induce* large *models*, only a leaf *slice* of past *events* will be selected, and the resultant *slice history* *shuffled*, in preparation for *fud induction* by the *layerer*.
 We must therefore keep a list of the leaf *slice variables* for each of the past *events* and the corresponding inverse map from leaf *slice variable* to its set of *events*.

 After an incoming *event* has been appended to the past *history*, the *model* will be *applied* to it to determine its *slice*.
 Instead of *applying* the entire *model*, only *fuds* along the *in-slice* path will be *applied*, thus avoiding the exponential increase in *application* time as the *models* become larger.
 Then the *slice* list and map will be updated with the new *slice variable*.
-If the current *slice size* exceeds some threshold the current *slice history* will be *modelled* by the *layerer*, and resultant new *fud*, if any, will be added to the *model*.
+If the current *slice size* exceeds a certain threshold the current *slice history* will be *modelled* by the *layerer*, and the resultant new *fud*, if any, will be added to the *model*.
 The *events* of the *slice history* will now have new *slice variables derived* from the *fud* and the parent *slice*, so the past *slice* list and map will be updated with the new children *slices*.

 Together the structure of the *underlying history*, the *fud decomposition* and the *slice* list is called an active.
 The active also has references to *event* queues for each of the streams of incoming real-time *events*.
 The processing of new *events* in the *underlying event* queues is called update.
 The other main process is induce, in which new *model* is added when a leaf *slice size* exceeds the *induce* threshold.
 In addition, an active has a lock so that the active structure remains consistent during concurrent updates and induces.

 We can see that the *slice* list is itself a compact *history* of the *slice variables* of the *model's* *slice* tree.
 So the active can also have a reference to an outgoing *event* queue for its own *slice history*.
-Now we can create *levels* of actives with the *underlying event* queues of higher *level* actives being either the *slice event* queues of lower *level* actives or the *event* queues of the *substrate*.
+Now we can create *levels* of actives with the *underlying event* queues of higher *level* actives being either (a) the *event* queues of the *substrate* or (b) the *slice event* queues of lower *level* actives.

 In order to allow different actives to update or induce concurrently, we must synchronise the issuing of new *variables* so that they are unique everywhere.
-To minimise the time waiting for locks, the *variable* are issued in blocks, so that an active need only request a new block of *variables* when it is full.
+To minimise the time waiting for locks, the *variables* are issued in blocks, so that an active need only request a new block of *variables* when the current block has been fully assigned.
 A common active *system* controls the issuing of the blocks.

 Actives are designed to process chronological streams of *events*.
 The past *events* are known up to the *underlying history size*, so time-wise *frames* of past *events* can be added to the current *event* by remapping the *variables* of the past *frames*.
 In this way, dynamic *alignments* can be *modelled*.
-While *modelling* of past *frames* is possible without actives, as we saw in [TBOT01](https://github.com/caiks/TBOT01#Timewise), this requires the duplication and remapping of the entire *model*, and a duplication of *underlying substrate*, for each *frame*, which becomes impracticable for large *models*.
+Although *modelling* of past *frames* is possible without actives, as we saw in [TBOT01](https://github.com/caiks/TBOT01#Timewise), this requires the duplication and remapping of the entire *model*, and a duplication of *underlying substrate*, for each *frame*.
+This duplication becomes impracticable for large *models*.
 In addition, actives also allow past *frames* of the *slice history* itself to be added to the current *event*.
 That is, recurrent past self *frames* are allowed.
 This recursive functionality would be difficult to implement without active *history*.

-discounting and callbacks
+Given the current *slice*, the active *underlying history* enables us to look forward from each of the past *events* of the *slice* to see the succeeding *events*.
+We can therefore determine the consequences of different actions.
+That is, given some definition of a goal, we can calculate a goodness for each *value* of the action *variable*.
+We do this by selecting the subset of the *events* of the *slice* having that action *value* and then for each discounting by the time taken to the attainment of the goal.
+The sum of these forms the goodness for that action *value*.
+In this way we can choose the present motor action that is expected to be the quickest to obtain the goal, based on the *model's classification* of past experiences.

-Now let us consider what the *slice* threshold should be.
+Now let us consider what the *induce slice* threshold should be.
 We *induced* a *fud* on a *history* of increasingly large *sizes* taken from the beginning of the random region *substrate* formed by `data009`, and calculated the *implied diagonal valency percent* and the *likelihood* of each,
 ```
 cd ~/TBOT02_ws